schmidtbri/health-checks-for-ml-model-deployments/blog_post/blog_post.md

 Category: Blog
 Slug: health-checks-for-ml-model-deployments
 Authors: Brian Schmidt
 Summary: Deploying machine learning models in RESTful services is a common way to make the model available for use within a software system.
 RESTful services are the most common type of service deployed, since they are very simple to build, have wide compatibility, and have lots of tooling available for them.
 In order to monitor the availability of the service, RESTful APIs often provide health check endpoints which make it easy for an outside system to verify that the service is up and running.
-A healthcheck endpoint is a simple endpoint that can be called by a process manager to assertain whether the application is running correctly.
-In this blog post we'll be working with Kubernetes so we'll focus on the healthchecks supported by Kubernetes.
+A health check endpoint is a simple endpoint that can be called by a process manager to ascertain whether the application is running correctly.
+In this blog post we'll be working with Kubernetes so we'll focus on the health checks supported by Kubernetes.
 # Health Checks for ML Model Deployments

 In a [previous blog post](https://www.tekhnoal.com/rest-model-service.html) we showed how to create a RESTful model service for a machine learning model.
-In this blog post, we'll extend the model service API by adding healthchecks to it.
+In this blog post, we'll extend the model service API by adding health checks to it.

 This blog post was written in a Jupyter notebook, some of the code and commands found in it reflect this.

 ## Introduction

 Deploying machine learning models in RESTful services is a common way to make the model available for use within a software system.
 In general, RESTful services are the most common type of service deployed, since they are simple to build, have wide compatibility, and have lots of tooling available for them.
 In order to monitor the availability of the service, RESTful APIs often provide health check endpoints which make it easy for an outside system to verify that the service is up and running.
-A healthcheck endpoint is a simple endpoint that can be called by a process manager to assertain whether the application is running correctly.
-In this blog post we'll be working with Kubernetes so we'll focus on the healthchecks supported by Kubernetes.
+A health check endpoint is a simple endpoint that can be called by a process manager to ascertain whether the application is running correctly.
+In this blog post we'll be working with Kubernetes so we'll focus on the health checks supported by Kubernetes.

-There are several types of healtchcheck endpoints supported by Kubernetes: startup, readiness, and liveness healtchecks.
+There are several types of health check endpoints supported by Kubernetes: startup, readiness, and liveness health checks.
 Startup checks are used to check if an application has started.
 If the container has a startup check configured on it, Kubernetes will wait until the application has finished starting up before moving on with the process of making the application available to clients.
 Startup checks are useful for applications that take a while to startup.
 Startup checks are only called during application startup, once an application has finished starting up the startup check is not called again.

 Readiness checks are used to check if a container is ready to start accepting requests.
 Once the application has finished starting up, Kubernetes uses the readiness check to make sure that the application is able to accept requests.
 Service readiness can change during the service lifecycle so the check is called continuously until the application is stopped.

 Liveness checks are used to restart a pod if the application is not responding.
 They are are the simplest type of check to implement in the application because they should always succeed if the server process is running.
 Liveness checks are useful to detect if the application is in an unsafe state, if the liveness check fails the process manager needs to restart the application to get it out of the unsafe state.
 Liveness checks are also called continuously while the application is running.

 In this blog post, we’ll be adding startup, readiness, and liveness checks to a RESTful model service that is hosting a machine learning model.
-We'll also build a model that requires healthchecks in order to be deployed correctly.
+We'll also build a model that requires health checks in order to be deployed correctly.

 ## Getting Data